|Honors classes are fun, uniquely interactive experiences with a

 For more information, check out our video.

-Click the link above to see the Spring 2014 Honors schedule of classes.
-This semester we are offering face-to-face courses, as well as on-line, hybrid and weekend courses, across all three Collin campuses!
+Click the link above to see the fall 2014 Honors schedule of classes.
+This semester we are offering face-to-face courses, as well as on-line and hybrid courses, across all three Collin campuses!

 Congratulations to the 2013 Honors Scholarship winners: Kieu Nguyen and Nina Cook